MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/memory-consumption-between-identical-windows-server-environments.md

 ### Establish baseline with vanilla installation

 Perform a vanilla installation on one server.
-Collect an 8-hour Performance Monitor trace during a normal working day.
+Collect an eight-hour Performance Monitor trace during a normal working day.

 ### Collect data from client servers

-During the same period as the vanilla installation, collect an 8-hour Performance Monitor trace from another two clients servers, client A and client B.
+During the same period as the vanilla installation, collect an eight-hour Performance Monitor trace from another two clients servers, client A and client B.

 ### Analyze user workload impact

 1. Identify the workload types (Light, Medium, Heavy, Power) for each environment.
 2. Use examples provided in [session host virtual machine sizing guidelines](/windows-server/remote/remote-desktop-services/virtual-machine-recs) to categorize user workload.
-   - Light: Basic data entry tasks (e.g., database entry applications).
+   - Light: Basic data entry tasks (for example, database entry applications).
    - Medium: Tasks such as market research using static web pages and Microsoft Word.
    - Heavy: Software development involving dynamic web pages, Microsoft Outlook, PowerPoint.
    - Power: Graphic design or 3D modeling with photo/video editing tools.
-3. You can use the following Performance counter objects to compare the activity on the system.
+3. Use the following Performance counter objects to compare the activity on the system.
    - Memory
    - CPU
    - Disk Activity